dpays/esteem8app.github.io/docs/strategies/Strategy-planner.md

 * Focus on sustainable effort management, effort reduction and investment.
 * Feed-back strategy optimization and check if it is realistic.
 * When strategy obstacles occurs there are gifts to perfect it.

+## Words explanation

+ * Optimally allocated = not too much directives to loose effort re-planning because of unknown events and too less to loose effort asking too much what to do.
+ * Optimal = Get suitable output with minimal input.